austinkilduff/orthodox-bible/README.md

 # orthodox-bible
-### Script to compile an Orthodox Bible in JSON format
+### Scripts to compile an Orthodox Bible in JSON and LaTeX

-I'll probably try to get the output into markdown, LaTeX, or something else prettier later.

-Just run `python txt2json.py` if you wanna make any changes to the output.
+Run `python txt2json.py` to generate a JSON file from the source text.
+Run `python json2tex.py` to generate a LaTeX file from the output of `txt2json.py`.
+Run `pdflatex bible.tex` to generated a PDF from the output of `json2tex.py`.
+Simple as.

+If you want to use different source translations, you'll probably need to fix `book_order` in `txt2json.py`.
+I got my translations from [ebible.org](https://ebible.org/)